Owaisa26/Owaisa26/README.md

 - 👋 Hi, I’m @Owaisa
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis & Machine learnig
-- 🌱 I’m currently  learning Python
+- 🌱 I’m currently working on R and  learning Python
 - 💞️ I’m looking to collaborate on www.linkedin.com/in/owaisa-haider
 - 📫 How to reach me owaisahaider26@gmail.com
 - 😄 Pronouns: she